georgjz/neko-test/README.md

 $ cd neko-test
 $ make
 ```
-The files of the Neko library are includes as a submodule.
+The files of the Neko library files are includes as a submodule.
 At the very beginning of the makefile there are two options you can set:
 ```
 # Edit this portion to fit your project
 MMAP		= MemoryMap.cfg			# memory map file needed by ld65 linker